tatjanatanaskovich/portfolio-app/README.md

 # PORTFOLIO APP

-This is a repository for my Portfolio application built in Ruby on Rails.
+This is my Portfolio Application built in Ruby on Rails.
+It is a dynamic Web Application whose content can be managed by its Admin User / Owner.

 ## FEATURES: